objectscript/Polymetric-Dashboard/README.md

 11. [gridstack](https://github.com/troolee/gridstack.js) v0.2.5

 ### Installation
-The System Monitor Dashboard can be installed quickly with the [quick start kit](https://github.com/CDTiernan/SystemMonitorDashboard/tree/master/dist), or manually with the [source code](https://github.com/CDTiernan/SystemMonitorDashboard/tree/master/src).
+The System Monitor Dashboard can be installed automatically with the [quick start kit](https://github.com/CDTiernan/SystemMonitorDashboard/tree/master/dist), or manually with the [source code](https://github.com/CDTiernan/SystemMonitorDashboard/tree/master/src).

 #### Quick Start Kit
 Use the kit if you are not planning on customizing any of the code but want to use the monitoring capabilities of the System Monitoring Dashboard.